 Inter-page logic behaviour is captured in the application logic, which is normally named as "AppScreen.page".
 Users are required to drag and drop the predefined pages into the logic node editor and connect these pages via the logic interface.
-This will define the inter-pages behaviour like screen logic.
+By establishing connections between these pages using the logic interface, the behaviour that transcends page boundaries, such as screen logic, is effectively defined.